The Gift of the Emperor

 "The Gift of the Emperor" is a short story by E. W. Hornung, and features the gentleman thief A. J. Raffles, and his companion and biographer, Bunny Manders.
 The story was first published in October 1898 by Cassell's Magazine.
-The story was also included as the eight and last story in the collection The Amateur Cracksman, published by Methuen & Co.
+The story was also included as the eighth and last story in the collection The Amateur Cracksman, published by Methuen & Co.
 Ltd in London, and Charles Scribner's Sons in New York, both in 1899.

 The events in the story lead to the eventual exposure of Raffles as a thief and contribute significantly to his cynicism about British High Society.

 Plot

 Part one

 Bunny is struggling to earn an honest living as a journalist.
 He writes an article about a priceless pearl to be given by a European emperor to Queen Victoria.
 While boating with Raffles on the Thames, Raffles invites Bunny on a sea voyage for Italy.

 Later, when Bunny boards their ship at Southampton, however, he discovers Raffles talking to a lady, Miss Werner.

 In private, Raffles tells Bunny of his plan to steal the emperor's pearl from a German officer, Captain von Heumann, on the ship.
 Raffles fears that Bunny has turned too honest, but Bunny confesses that honest living has failed him.